jnthns/masked-element-detector/README.md

 1. Download this repo as a ZIP
 2. Go to chrome://extensions/ in your Chrome browser.
 3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the downloaded ZIP.
+4. Click "Load unpacked" and select the extension folder in the uncompressed ZIP.

 **How to use the extension:**